 Our recommendation is to pick up one language and stick to it until you have mastered the basics.
 This could take you about 6 months to a year, depending on which language it is and how frequently you practice.

 After this, you could move to another language, without neglecting the first you have started to learn.

-Once you have selected a language, immerse yourself in its culture, history, common beliefs and fears.
-If you could even visit places where native speak the language, it would be even better.
+Once you have selected a language, immerse yourself in its culture, history, and common beliefs.
+If you could even visit places where natives speak the language, it would be even better.